August 12th, 2017: Social Network Withdrawal

 While I think these services are still ephemeral in terms of lifespans, we should collectively be cautious how much weight we give to the importance/requirement of services like those in terms of hiring, socializing and exposure to current events.

 To be clear I haven't officially closed my accounts, I just stopped logging in.
 Services like those are often so difficult to leave I just decided to leave them active.
 Reddit and StackOverflow are my last two bastions of public internet interaction.
-And I still anonymously murk around Slashdot, maybe once a week.
+And I still lurk around Slashdot, maybe once a week.
 I will eventually close those accounts as I create replacements for them on my website, just as I have done with my photos, status updates and blog posts.

 In terms of quality of life I'm absolutely better off.
 But I recognize that quitting social isn't for everyone.
 Many people think TV will rot your brains and living without one is so much more rewarding.
 It might be so for them, but you can pull my 65" flat screen TV from my cold dead hands because to me there's nothing that beats it in terms of entertainment per dollar spent per hour.